ndali25/test4/README.md

 - nbconvert
 - openpyxl

-# Execution Instructions for Docker
+# Docker Instructions
-1. Set WORKDIR to `/app`.
+1. WORKDIR: /app
-2. Copy all project files into `/app`.
+2. COPY all project files into /app
-3. Install all Python dependencies.
+3. Install all dependencies
-4. Create folder `/app/99_logs/` **before execution**.
+4. Create /app/99_logs
-5. Run the notebook headlessly using:
+5. Execute the notebook using the command above
+6. Move executed notebook to /app/99_logs/
+7. Do NOT expose ports
+8. Do NOT start interactive Jupyter server